AndrejaKardos/AndrejaKardos/README.md

           * Node.js
           * More about databases & how to implement them along with frontend
           * SWIFT
-          * Making my own Raspberry Pi projects
+          * Making Arduino & Raspberry Pi projects

 <!---
 AndrejaKardos/AndrejaKardos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.